What Is Cataracts?

 - Double vision in a single eye

-Eye Doctors Hawaii Uses The Latest Technology – Symfony Toric Lens
+Eye Doctors Hawaii Uses The Latest Lens Technologies for Cataract Lens Replacement.

 Just imagine, with ONE surgery, we can fix astigmatism, presbyopia, refractive error, and cataracts!

 We have the ability to do this and we’re one of the few places that can offer this in the state of Hawaii.
 All of our surgeries are done as outpatient procedures without the need for stitches, or hospitalization.
 Thanks to advancements in surgical techniques and bio-engineering of lens implants, patients can choose to go completely glasses free for both distance and near vision tasks.

 Cataract surgery is far less invasive than it used to be.
 Advances in lens implants (intraocular lenses, or IOLs) for cataract surgery have enabled us (surgeons) to customize a person’s vision to with one surgery, it’s truly incredible.